crespohector/welcome-to-mod-7/README.md

 # Phase 3 - Feature Reviews / Final Grading

 ## Feature Reviews
-Feature Reviews will start on the **beginning of Thursday** at **9AM PT** on the second week of capstone development.
+Feature Reviews will start on the Monday of the second week of capstone development (W22D1) and go through Thursday (W22D4).
 There are no requirements associated with Feature Reviews and it is expected that your project will not yet be passing but it is ideal for you to have your project nearly completed so we can point out as many bugs / corrections that will help prepare for the following Monday when projects are due.
-And if your project passes, all you'll have to do is not break your site over the weekend!
-In addition, during this time, reviewing projects will be a priority over answering questions in the lecture channel.
-TA's will still check periodically to help answer questions, but also free feel to also help your peer's as well!

-Please note that if the required minimum features are not deployed, then TA's will be unable to leave any feedback.
-This will be the student's responsibility over the weekend to **test** the User Auth and all features to ensure it works as expected.
+Whenever you feel like your project is at a point that it is Feature Review ready, reach out to your Project Manager about getting your Feature Review done.
+After receiving your Feature Review, your priority will be fixing any notes left on the scorecard and then continuing to develop more features for your project.
+If you receive a Feature Review on either Monday or Tuesday, you are allowed to ask for a 2nd Feature Review on Wednesday/Thursday to test any new features you have added.

+**Note that Thursday is the final day to request a Feature Review.
+If you do not request one by the EOD on Thursday, you will not receive a Feature Review for your project and it will be up to you to thoroughly test all of your features before Final Grading.**

 ## Review Your Scorecard
-On Friday, please reach out to your grader to ask clarifying questions and to ensure what you need to work on over the weekend.
+After receiving your Feature Review, please reach out to your grader to ask clarifying questions and to ensure what you need to work on.
 This is optional if you don't have any questions and understand what to work on.
-Students are responsible for working on all the Evaluator feedback on the feature review scorecard.
+Students are responsible for working on all the Evaluator feedback on the Feature Review scorecard.
 After fixing the corrections from the scorecard, **please test on Production** to ensure it works as expected.

 ### Test Test Test Your Features
 * Students are **expected** and **responsible** to test their deployed app before final grading.
     * Test the CRUD functionality of all implemented features.
     * Test the User Auth (login, sign up, error validations, demo user, logout).
+    * Make sure that your site works for new users as well as the Demo/seeded users.
     * Check if the styling is consistent throughout the entire app.
     * Check to make sure error validations work as intended for user auth and all features *(check [Capstone Minimum Required Error Messages](https://github.com/whitnessme/capstone-minimum-required-error-messages) for more info)*
-    * TA's will do their best to leave as much feedback as possible, however **it is your responsibility to test the functionality on your app to ensure it still works as expected**.
+    * IA's will do their best to leave as much feedback as possible, however **it is your responsibility to test the functionality on your app to ensure it still works as expected**.

 ## Final Grade
-Upon final grading, you should see two tabs at the bottom of the scorecard Google spreadsheet labeled as "Feature Review" and "final grade".
-Students are required to present their capstone project on their deployed website on Monday *(w23 d1)*.
+Upon final grading, you should see two tabs at the bottom of the scorecard Google spreadsheet labeled as "Feature Review" and "Final Grade".
+Students are required to present their capstone project on their deployed website on Monday *(w23d1)*.
 Students will have about 5-6 minutes to share their features and accomplishments.
-After presentations is over, students will transition to Career Quest, and the Mod 7 team will begin final grading students projects. <!-- TA's will revoke the shared access on scorecards and will share it again after it is graded. -->Please try to avoid watching an IA live grade, students will receive a direct message from an IA once their project has been graded.
+After presentations is over, students will transition to Career Quest, and the Mod 7 team will begin final grading student's projects. <!-- TA's will revoke the shared access on scorecards and will share it again after it is graded. -->Please try to avoid watching an IA live grade, students will receive a direct message from an IA once their project has been graded.
 Last time to deploy any changes to the project GitHub repo will be before presentations, any changes made during grading will be **striked**.

 Under the Final Grade tab, students will see the status of their project, either as "pass", "fail", or "currently grading".
 All students' capstone projects that is considered to be "fail" will be finalized and confirmed by a PTM.
 Any project that is marked as "fail", will take a capstone academic deferral.
 Please do not view it as a negative outcome, but as an opportunity to extend your learning to gain more mastery, which is imperative in the job search.
 Students will receive a Slack Message from the Module 7 Lead or Cohort Lead to discuss what the deferral process will look like.